mobilemadman2/wordpress-composer-template/README.md

 # Wordpress Composer Template

 Use this template for your next Wordpress project.
+It will help you to install themes and plugins via *composer* from https://wpackagist.org/ .

 ## Installation